MarcelSunyer/Midnight-Terminal/README.md

 ## ⚠️ **Tension Mechanics**

-- 🎲 **Random Events**: Sudden power failures or the activation of loud automated systems can draw the attention of mutants.
 - 🤜🤛 **Cooperative Interactions**: Some tasks, like aligning train tracks or pushing trains, require teamwork and precise coordination.
 - 🛠️ **Tough Choices**: Decide whether to use tools for immediate progress or save them for crucial moments later in the mission.